mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ## 1. Background to the thesis

-We live in a society where digital technology is increasingly used in work and home-life in increasingly complex and prevalent ways.
-Sophisticated media production and delivery systems, often driven by algorithmically generated suggestions which may lead to a more passive consumption of media and reduced critical engagement with content.
-Convenience and automation of tasks in the form of commercial software services and AI can foster passivity can diminish critical thinking skills and make individuals overly reliant on technology.
+We live in a society where digital technology is increasingly used in work and home-life, providing diverse opportunities.
+However these opportunities come with costs.
+Convenience and automation of tasks in the form of commercial software services and AI can diminish critical thinking skills and make individuals overly reliant on technology.
+In particular, sophisticated media production and delivery systems, often driven by algorithmically generated suggestions can foster a passive consumption of media.
 These concerns have led many to call for a  broader approach to digital education that includes media literacy, hands-on coding experiences and creative digital projects.
 This would therefore encourage a more active and critical engagement with technology in a way that would potentially benefit wider society.

 ### An introduction to research on digital game making

 While much research on digital game making focuses on its educational benefits for subjects like mathematics and science, as well as enhancing coding skills [@kafai_constructionist_2015], there is also a diverse range of motivations behind game making, including critical making and empowerment.
 This study stands as a small contribution to a more inclusive approach to technology development, moving beyond a future dictated by a technological elite to one shaped by a broadly informed society.

 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.
+The participants in this study are small groups of home educating families undertaking short, informally-structured game making courses.
 While this thesis covers practical process of learning to code, it also addresses aspects of game making more to do with the overall expressive value of digital media.
 To serve this exploration the concept of computational fluency, is used as a guiding principle throughout the thesis.
 The term communicates 'not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies' [@resnick_computational_2018].
 For Resnick fluently, whether with writing or coding, helps develop your thinking, voice, and identity [@resnick_lifelong_2017].
 Resnick's aim here is to critique formulaic and instruction based computing education [@resnick_coding_2020].

 The refocusing of the UK curriculum and supporting exams in the area of digital education towards a more abstract approach to computer science concepts over a skills based production have caused concerns.
 Kemp and colleagues'[@kemp_future_2024] recent report on the future of computing education note the decreasing take up of computing by girls and those in lower socio-economic areas and an increasingly unequal offer of digital based exams to students.
 One of the recommendations of this report is to offer move informal digital making and project work involving coding as an inclusive practice.

 Game playing practices and the opportunities provided by participation in wider communities  continue to evolve.
 For example, casual and retro games played by both adults and children are increasingly available via smart phones and home consoles.
 The nostalgia around such games and the associated aesthetics of cuteness creates a potential for connection between younger and older players [@boyle_retro-futurism_2017].
 The sustained popularity of retro games together with easy-to-use game making tools and code frameworks provides an entry point for game players into game making cultures which is reflected in the success of amateur games publishing websites like itch.io [@garda_nostalgia_2014].

-Thus the process of coding retro games lies at a confluence of diverse contexts, motivations and possibilities.
+Thus the process of making retro games with families lies at a confluence of diverse contexts, motivations and possibilities.
 My study, in part, asks how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.
 To answer this question theoretical and practical understandings of the development of agency in the participation in informal community-based projects are of value.
 The next section begins to explain my personal interest in this dimension of the study through a brief exploration of my involvement in project-based approaches in digital media education and campaigning contexts.

 ### Personal context and motivation for undertaking this study